DTFDev/Presale-Contract/README.md

 After finalizing the presale, the owner can call the withdrawTokens function to retrieve any remaining tokens in the contract.
 The withdrawETH function can be used to withdraw the remaining 10% of ETH.

 9. Reset the Presale (Optional):
 If needed, the owner can reset the presale by calling the resetPresale function.
-This can only be done after the presale has ended and the soft cap is NOT reached.
+This can only be done after the presale has ended and the soft cap is NOT reached. **(BE SURE TO DO THIS AFTER ALL REFUNDS ARE CLAIMED.
+RESETTING THE PRESALE WILL RESULT IN PREVIOUS CONTRIBUTIONS BEING ERASED SO THEY WILL NO LONGER BE ABLE TO CLAIM A REFUND.
+THEIR CONTRIBUTIONS WILL STILL EXIST TO THE TOTAL RAISED THOUGH)**

 ***EXAMPLE DATA FOR INITIALIZING:***